A stochastic volatility model with jumps

-Most of works on these models assumes -for simplification- the continuity of the asset price trajectories (driven by Brownian motion).
-But an asset price can jump at any moment and randomly.
-We are interested here by discontinuous dynamic for the asset price with discontinuous stochastic volatility.\\ Formally, let the underlying asset price is given by
+Most of the works on these models assume -for simplification- the continuity of the asset price trajectories (driven by a Brownian motion).
+For continuous models with stochastic volatility, We refer the reader to\footnote{the list is not exhaustive.} Heston (1993), Hull and White (1987), Stein and Stein (1991) and Hagan, Kumar, Lesniewski and Woodward (2002).

+We need more realistic models where the stochastic process describing the price trajectories involves jumps.
+And in the same models, volatility should be stochastic not deterministic in order to consider the \emph{smile} effect.
+Several papers on stochastic volatility models including jumps have been done.
+These works show clearly that the stochastic volatility models combined with jump-diffusions are the best for modeling stock prices.
+Nevertheless they are still not well explored.
+This is due to their complication.
+Actually, they generate the incompleteness of the market, i.e., not every contingent claim can be hedged.
+For instance, while in Bates (1996) the stock price dynamics includes jumps, the stochastic volatility is still considered continuous.
+In Duffie, Pan, and Singleton (2000) or Broadie, Chernov, and Johannes (2005) the stochastic volatility contains jumps.
+However, these papers do not deal with the problem of equivalent martingale measure nor with the problem of hedging strategies for options.

+In this work we are interested in a more general framework for discontinuous dynamics for the asset price with discontinuous stochastic volatility.
+The main contribution of this work is solving two problems: finding the equivalent martingale measure minimizing the entropy and finding hedging strategies under a general framework for jump-diffusions markets combined with stochastic volatility.